Raphael Meldola (rabbi): Publications

 Possessed of a remarkably virile mind, Meldola was a dominant factor in the British Jewry of his generation.

-Meldola was the author of Qorban Minhah (1791) on the duties of the High Priest; Kuppat Hatanim (1796), an instruction manual to bridegrooms; and Derekh Emunah, published by his son after his death.
+Meldola was the author of Qorban Minhah (1791) on the duties of the High Priest; Chuppat Chatanim (1797), an instruction manual to bridegrooms; and Derekh Emunah, published by his son after his death.
 He left 10 manuscript works, including an exposition of Jewish doctrine, rites, and beliefs.

 Meldola's scholarship attracted a circle that included some of the great men of his day, among them Benjamin Disraeli and Isaac D'Israeli; and it is noteworthy that he opposed the policy which produced the famous rupture between the latter and the mahamad.
 He also maintained a correspondence with many of the most prominent Christian clergymen and scholars of his time; and his acquaintance with the Archbishop of Canterbury and the Canon of Windsor led to his being received by King George III.